 Home and apartment vacancy rates are 7.3% in Roosevelt / Fresno Pacific University.
 NeighborhoodScout analysis shows that this rate is lower than 49.6% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-One of the unique characteristics of the Roosevelt / Fresno Pacific University neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.7% of the neighborhoods in America.
+The Roosevelt / Fresno Pacific University neighborhood stands out for having an average per capita income lower than 99.7% of the neighborhoods in the United States.
 In a nation where 1 out of every 4 children lives in poverty, the Roosevelt / Fresno Pacific University neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 Also, neighborhoodScout's analysis shows that the Roosevelt / Fresno Pacific University neighborhood has a greater concentration of residents currently enrolled in college than 98.0% of the neighborhoods in the U.S. With 21.3% of the population here attending college, this is very much a college-focused neighborhood.